Buffy the Vampire Slayer: Radio Sunnydale – Music from the TV Series

-Buffy the Vampire Slayer: Radio Sunnydale – Music from the TV Series is the second Buffy the Vampire Slayer soundtrack album, following on from Buffy the Vampire Slayer: The Album.
+Buffy the Vampire Slayer: Radio Sunnydale – Music from the TV Series is the second Buffy the Vampire Slayer soundtrack album after Buffy the Vampire Slayer: The Album.

-Radio Sunnydale concentrates on Buffy's fifth to seventh seasons, though a few tracks from earlier seasons (like Christophe Beck's score cut on the UK version, from season three's "The Zeppo") are also included.
+Radio Sunnydale concentrates on Buffy's fifth to seventh seasons, though a few tracks from earlier seasons, such as Christophe Beck's score from "The Zeppo" on the UK version, are also included.
 It was released to coincide with the end of the show, in autumn 2003.

-Perhaps the most striking aspect of the album is that two drastically different versions were produced, one for the USA and one for the UK.
+Two different versions of the album were produced, one for the US and one for the UK.
 The US version featured only twelve tracks, while the UK version removed the tracks by Joey Ramone, Sarah McLachlan and Blur but added twelve more, making a total of 21 tracks.
-The artwork for the two versions is also completely different, with the UK's being much brighter.
+Both versions of the album use different cover art.
 The Australia and Latin America releases are identical to the UK version.
 The soundtrack is now out of print in both the US and the UK.